 Your partner or spouse passing away is a life-changing experience.
 Grieving the loss of a spouse or partner is about cherishing memories of your loved one while considering new experiences that may enrich your life.

-Here are some steps you can take to comfort yourself and keep your partner or spouse alive in your mind and heart:
+Steps you can take to comfort yourself and keep your partner or spouse alive in your mind and heart:

-- The loss of your loved one’s personality and uniqueness.
+- The loss of your loved one’s personality and uniqueness

-- The loss of the role he or she had in your family.
+- The loss of the role he or she had in your family

-- The loss of the routines that were so much a part of your daily life.
+- The loss of the routines that were so much a part of your daily life

-Rest assured that such feelings are a normal part of the grieving process.
+These feelings are a normal part of the grieving process.